- As low as $123/Night

 - Private vacation home

 Your Myrtle Beach adventure begins at this 3-bedroom home.
 Each bedroom features a comfortable queen bed, ideal for a good nighttime's sleep after a day of exploring.
-With amenities like a washing machine, iron, AC, and WiFi, you'll have everything you need for a marvelous stay.
-The serene ambiance of this alluring property will make you feel right at home.
+With amenities like a washing machine, iron, AC, and WiFi, you'll have everything you need for a striking stay.
+The serene ambiance of this striking property will make you feel right at home.
 We'll be available to answer any questions while you stay at our place.

 About the Area